Arkansas playing Western Kentucky? Child, please, give us Arkansas-Arkansas State

 Arkansas will lose Daniel Gafford, no doubt about it.
 The 6-foot-10 freshman is a superstar who very well could have been named SEC Freshman of the Year on Tuesday and no one would have batted an eye.
-In fact, there is plenty of curiosity out there as to why Gafford wasn’t — along with Kentucky’s Kevin Knox and Alabama’s Collin Sexton.
+In fact, there is plenty of curiosity out there why Gafford wasn’t — along with Kentucky’s Kevin Knox and Alabama’s Collin Sexton.

 “Is Gafford going or not?
 If he does, what will the starting lineup look like?”

 Frankly, he should go.
 If his stock is as high with NBA teams as mock drafts suggest, staying in college another year does him zero good.
-Guess we’ll find out in a couple months.
+Guess we’ll find out in a few months.

 MORE: Sign up here to get this roundup in your inbox Monday through Friday.